 This one belonged to Lia.
 The earthly shackles of machinal calculation cast aside, one can only wonder at the scientific heights that Lia has now attained.
 Who were you, Lia, who are you - and who will you be tomorrow?

-The device does not take normal batteries, rather it uses a rechargable battery pack that was only produced by TI - a handy source of income for them at the time, I'm sure.
+The device does not take normal batteries, rather using a rechargable battery pack that was only produced by TI - a strategic source of income for them at the time, I'm sure.
 Needless to say this battery pack wore out a long time ago and Texas Instruments, so I am told, is not in the business of producing fresh batteries for calculators from the seventies.
 What do?

-I cracked the battery pack open, and inside I found two AA batteries soldered to a little PCB which contained a charging circuit.
+I cracked the battery pack open and found two AA batteries soldered to a little PCB that contained a charging circuit.
 The whole mess had been quietly oxidising for about forty years, but I tried to replace the batteries regardless - you never know, after all.
 No luck, though.